SMARTHEP/Secondment-Lightbox/README.md

 The code contained in the `src` directory can be used to train and save particular models before inferring on unseen test data using the pre-trained model weights.
 A simplified workflow is described below.

-In the `lstm-scripts` directory the training can be initiated by giving several command line arguments to the training script for example
+In the `lstm-scripts` directory we build a custom model using the tensorflow ML library.
+The training can be initiated by giving several command line arguments to the training script for example
 ```
 python lstm-train.py --name AAPL --end_date 2014-01-01 --seq_length 10 --epochs 150
 ```